maryambkhan/codejournal/README.md

    * Plan: ![Form](images/plan.png)
    * I have aligned images as i planed it was little tricky but did it
    * Used lots of div  and used this method: ![Form](images/grid1.png)
+   * Next step to add social media icons and navigation bar and make it responsive page